 This has gone on for seven years and counting.
 “Cancerversaries” are on the calendar alongside birthdays and wedding anniversaries.
 Tumor marker tests and scans are reviewed twice yearly so the relentless attention continues, often peaking at these test milestones and worrying moments in between.
 The detailed analysis of unusual pain or other disturbances are documented.
 The attention is on me.

 Then, my wife finds a lump.
 The local doctor investigates and refers her for a mammogram.
-The mammogram check leads to an ultrasound which then leads to a biopsy.
-We have a two-week wait before the all clear is given but the worry doesn’t immediately dissipate as another check was scheduled for three months.
+The mammogram check leads to an ultrasound which then leads to a biopsy of some fibrous tissue.
+We have a two-week wait before the all clear is given but the worry doesn’t immediately dissipate as another check was scheduled for three months (done, no issues).
+The following check 6 months after on 7 Aug 2018 is also no change.
 Hang on a minute … this is not about me!

 I’m starting to realize it shouldn’t be all about me and it needn’t be all about me.
 It’s about other people, too.
 There is nothing in the rule book that allows cancer to be limited to a single family member.
 Cancer doesn’t really care how many in your household already have the disease – anyone is a target.
 It’s bad enough having one cancer patient in the house without another cropping up.
 One thing is for sure, when it comes to a cancer diagnosis in the family, I really want it to be all about me.